arman-ali-dev/learnReactNative/Notes/notes.md

 ## useRoute Hook:
 useRoute is a hook from React Navigation that gives information about the current screen, like its name and parameters.

+## Modal Component:
+Modal Component in React Native is a pop-up that appears over the screen to show important content, like alerts or forms.
+It blocks interaction with the background until closed.